Food resilience

 What’s needed

-Financing Artists Engaged citizen Full time volunteers Part time volunteers Strong arms Expertise/knowledge projects.participation_option_agricultural_land_a_plot An open space A garden Equipment Paid employeeOther
+Financing Artists Engaged citizen Full time volunteers Part time volunteers Strong arms Expertise/knowledge An open space A garden Equipment Paid employeeOther

 Does Kitchen Network require Food Hygiene Regulations certification? ensure that we have multi-lingual comms needed local food ecosystem